ctubio/php-proxy-keyserver/README.md

  * Optionally auto addition and validation of user submitted membership lines for new peers.
  * Optionally auto indent and validation of html pages before output html responses.
  * Meaningful (hope you like stack traces) error messages while developing skins/pages.
- * Webserver configs ready for apache2 or nginx (and tor hidden service).
+ * Webserver configs ready for apache2 or nginx (and tor hidden service and piwik tracker).
  * Load Balancer configs ready for haproxy (between PHP and HKP, or balance PHP too).
  * BOINC Status GUI RPC ready for display current assigned tasks on your server farm.
  * Or trash all *modern* features and stick with the great old plain html frontend (for historical purposes).